admirsaheta/Brutestagram/README.md

 python brutestagram.py
 ```

-4. The script will attempt to log in to Instagram using each combination in `combolist.txt` and save the cookies for successful logins to `cookies.txt`.
+4. The script will attempt to log in to Instagram using each combination in `combo.txt` and save the cookies for successful logins to `cookies.txt`.

 ## Configuration